AayushSameerShah/Pandas_Book/README.md

 ## The books:
 Books are written in an incremental way, so from the first cell you can read & understand the code and execute in the chronological manner.
 No need to find some peice of data from anywhere else.

+**REMEMBER** to clone the repository.
+I have made a nice graphic in starting of each notebook with text. ***Which is not visible*** in the preview in GitHub.
+Clonning anf running in your local machine will make it visible and more worth of my time.

 Thanks, <br>
 Aayush ∞ Shah